DexterHuang/Arclight-City/contribution/en/tutorial/black-market.md

 ## What are the starting bid and buyout prices on the Black Market?
-- The **starting bid** is the lowest amount others can bid.
+- The **starting bid** is the lowest amount others can bid; suitable for maximum profit.
-- The **buyout price** is the fixed amount for instant purchase.
-Set a reasonable buyout for quick sales or a competitive starting bid for higher potential returns.
+- The **buyout price** is the fixed amount for instant purchase; suitable for quick sale if have good idea of the item's value.

 ## What is the withdrawal period on the Black Market?